SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

         }
     <<< it's magic

 The ``println()`` function is an alternative to ``print()`` that automatically inserts a final ``\n`` newline.
 It is not so useful when you're working with a string literal like this, but is very handy when working with string variables or non-string values.

-As you saw in the earlier Objective-C example, Swift provides a for-each-style loop to make it easy to iterate over the contents of a collection.
+Swift provides a for-each-style loop to make it easy to iterate over the contents of a collection.
 To test this, try iterating over the characters in a string, like this:

 .. testcode:: controlFlow